SMousami/2023Spr_projects/README.md

 Assumptions:
 1) The length of the room is 10 units
 2) The fan speed will be vaired for each experiment run
-3) There will be two different experiments, one with just one vaporizer, another with two vaporizers.
+3) There will be two vaporizers at either end of the room
 4) The time interval for the simulations will be 180 min

-##### Scene 1: Two vaporizers at either end of the room

 Fan speed = 0, average survival rate = 46%